websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 ]
 ```

 Place it in `[Liferay Home]/osgi/configs`.
-When Liferay DXP is started (not yet) this file is read and the bundles declared will not be started.
+When Liferay CE/DXP is started (not yet) this file is read and the bundles declared will not be started.

 ```tip::
    **Docker:** `Liferay Home` and other important folders of a Liferay DXP installation are accessed in a Docker container at `/mnt/liferay` as described `here <../../../installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/dxp-container-lifecycle-and-api.md#api>`__.
 You can use ``docker cp /path/to/local/file [container_name]:/mnt/liferay/files/osgi/configs`` to place configuration files into the container.
 A similar command can be used to deploy the Liferay Connector to Elasticsearch 7 LPKG file.
 ```

-With Liferay DXP 7.3, the latest Liferay Connector to Elasticsearch 7 is bundled.
+With Liferay CE/DXP 7.3, the latest Liferay Connector to Elasticsearch 7 is bundled.
 If you're running Liferay DXP 7.2 SP1+, you can download and install the latest connector application from Marketplace, which includes Elasticsearch 7 APIs corresponding to the ones you uninstalled for Elasticsearch 6.

 1. Download the Liferay Connector to Elasticsearch 7.

    Make sure the connector you download corresponds to your Elasticsearch version.
-Note that the client libraries in the connector can be for an older version of Elasticsearch (e.g., 7.3) even though the Connector application supports a newer version (e.g., 7.7.1).
+Note that the client libraries in the connector can be for an older version of Elasticsearch (e.g., 7.3) even though the Connector application supports a newer version (e.g., 7.7.x).
 Testing is done with the connector when a new minor version of Elasticsearch is released to ensure no updates to the client are required.
 As always, consult the [Compatibility Matrix](https://help.liferay.com/hc/sections/360002103292-Compatibility-Matrix).

    - CE: [Liferay CE Connector to Elasticsearch](https://web.liferay.com/en/marketplace/-/mp/application/170642090)
    - DXP: [Liferay Connector to Elasticsearch](https://web.liferay.com/en/marketplace/-/mp/application/170390307)